TL;DR — Why Most Grant Applications Get Rejected

 Sara Anhar is the Co-Founder of FundRobin.
 With over eight years of frontline experience in the non-profit sector at organisations like UNICEF, the World Food Programme (WFP), and the Malaria Consortium, Sara brings a deep, practical understanding of the challenges non-profits face.
 Her work is driven by a passion for creating technology that genuinely serves the needs of the sector, ensuring that organisations can focus more on impact and less on administrative burdens.

-Mistake #1: The Unresearched Proposal – Ignoring Funder Priorities & Guidelines
+Mistake #1: The Unresearched Proposal – Ignoring Funder Priorities and Guidelines

 The Winning Solution: Become a Funder Alignment Expert